petrstepanov/gnome-macos-remap/README.md

 sh install.sh
 ```

-2. Open AutoKey (`autokey-gtk`).
+3. Open AutoKey (`autokey-gtk`).
 In Edit -> Preferences menu make sure the `Automatically start AutoKey at login` checkbox is on.
 3. Restart your computer.
-4. On the GNOME login screen click ⚙ icon and select `GNOME on Xorg`.
-Log in.

 ## Postinstall tips
 To get a functionality similar to the macOS Spotlight, I recommend installing the [Ulauncher application](https://ulauncher.io/).
 You can assign the `⌘ space` hotkey for the Ulauncher in its settings.